SalmaLilad/Python-Coding/README.md

 This repository is part of my computer science and engineering learning portfolio.

 It includes Python programs I created while exploring different areas of coding, problem solving, and application development.
 These projects range from GUI development to web scraping, data manipulation, and automation.
-I built the Tkinter based Pizza ordering system in Prof. Maria Gini's a one week Python Programming camp at the University of Minnesota in the summer of 2024.
+I built the Tkinter based Pizza ordering system in Prof. Maria Gini's one week Python Programming camp at the University of Minnesota in the summer of 2024.

 ## Featured Projects
 - **Pizza Ordering System**: A GUI-based application using Tkinter that allows users to build a pizza order, calculate cost, and generate a receipt.